sage-code/eve/manual/structure.md

 A method is extending the language with domain specific algorithms.
 It must have suggestive names so that other developers can understand its purpose.
 The methods are doing something, therefore the best names for methods are verbs.

 ## Main method
-If the module is executable using "run" command, it must contain a "main" method.
+If the script is executable using "run" command, it must contain a "main" method.
 This method is executed first.
-If main method is missing then the module is a library module and can be imported in other modules but can not be executed.
+If main method is missing then the script is a library and can be imported in other scripts but can not be executed using run command.

 ## Parameters
 Parameters are defined in round brackets () separated by comma.
 Each parameter must have a name and a type.
 Using parameters require several conventions to resolve many requirements.
 General syntax for parameter name is: